 The future is phygital – be ready

-Never before has ‘Phygital’ – the blending of digital and physical retail experiences – been more important as we hit restart on the retail sector this April.
+Never before has Phygital – the blending of digital and physical retail experiences – been more important as we hit restart on the retail sector.

 While the pandemic has accelerated digital purchasing, many shoppers have missed the interaction and personalised service that a physical store and brand experience can offer.

-Stores more than ever need to be about building the experience and becoming destinations to create that ‘all important’ brand image and equity in the minds of consumers.
-It’s what maintains the perception of the brand within a customer’s mind, both online and instore.
+More than ever, stores need to be about building the experience and becoming destinations to create that all-important brand image and equity in the minds of consumers.
+It's what maintains the perception of the brand within a customer's mind, both online and in-store.

 Read on for our key takeaways of the phygital store experience.